MASL — Metadata for Arbitrary Structures & Links

 How to use a MASL document

-The recommended structure for DASL metadata is to insert a dCBOR42 document "between" each
+The recommended structure for DASL metadata is to insert a [drisl] document "between" each

-CID and its resource(s), essentially using dCBOR42 as headers wrapping a CID-addressed resource.
+CID and its resource(s), essentially using DRISL to encode headers for one or more CID-addressed resources.

-To do this, simply replace the CID of a resource with the CID of a dCBOR42 document that contains either a
+To do this, simply replace the CID of a resource with the CID of a DRISL object that contains a

-It is preferable to nest any metadata in a top-level object to namespace your own metadata standard (inside an object named, for example, `my-cool-project-v1`) rather than opaque version-bits or magic numbers.
-There are a few reserved words at the top-level, but these can be avoided by nesting any conflicts.
+It is preferable to nest any metadata in a top-level object to namespace your own metadata vocabulary (inside an object named, for example, `my-cool-project-v1`) rather than using opaque UUIDs, version-bits inserted into values, or magic numbers.
+There are a few reserved words at the top-level, but even these can be avoided by nesting any conflicts as needed.

 There are many metadata standards that can be embedded in this way to facilitate the preservation of metadata at ingress as well as translatability.
-For example, the IPFS-based storage system Storacha has a robust CID-based metadata system called content credentials which includes UCAN-based permissioning and CID "equivalence," i.e. one or more IPFS CIDs equivalent to given DASL CID.
+For example, the IPFS-based storage system Storacha has a robust CID-based metadata system called content credentials which includes UCAN-based permissioning, inclusion attestations, and CID "equivalences," e.g. mappings of multiple IPFS CIDs equivalent to each other and/or to a given DASL CID.

 Using MASL with CAR

-map, is well suited to be used there.
-The
+map is particularly well-suited to be used there.

-resources field can be used to map paths to the CIDs of resources contained in CAR
+The resources field can be used to map paths to the CIDs of resources contained in subsequent CAR

 be set to integer 1

-of these fields has any meaning in MASL, but they must be provided for historical compatibility
+Neither of these fields has any meaning in MASL, but they must be provided in the context of a CAR header for historical compatibility

 reasons.